End-to-End Jet Classification of Boosted Top Quarks with the CMS Open Data: Introduction

 \section{Introduction}

 The Large Hadron Collider (LHC) is a prolific top quark factory: since the beginning of data-taking in 2010, over $10^8$ top quarks have been produced.
 The measurement of the top quark's properties and production rates at the LHC remains one of the main research priorities at experiments like the Compact Muon Solenoid (CMS) at the LHC.
-Moreover, investigating the resonant production of top quarks offers potential hints of the presence of new physics that may lie beyond the standard model (BSM).
+Moreover, investigating high transverse moment top quark production offers potential hints of the presence of new physics that may lie beyond the Standard Model.

 Top quarks are unique in that they decay before they have time to hadronize, always decaying to a bottom quark and a W-boson.
-During the top decay chain, the W-boson will decay hadronically to quarks 66.5\% or leptonically to a lepton and neutrino pair 33.5\% of the time\cite{pdg}.
-At hadron colliders like the LHC, the low production cross section of prompt electrons and muons can be exploited to boost tagging efficiency when identifying top quarks with a leptonically decaying W-boson in its decay chain.
+During the top decay chain, the W-boson will decay hadronically to quarks 66.5\% or leptonically to a lepton and neutrino pair 33.5\% of the time \cite{pdg}.
+At hadron colliders, like the LHC, the low production cross section of prompt electrons and muons can be exploited to boost tagging efficiency when identifying top quarks with a leptonically decaying W-boson in its decay chain.
 However, hadronic decays of top quarks can be much harder to identify, since the primary features used to identify them are the topology of its decay products and the track features of the bottom quark decay products.
 In particular, at high transverse momenta, the hadronic decay of highly a Lorentz-boosted top quark can lead to a single merged cluster of particles in the detector, hereby referred to as jets, offering a unique and challenging view into the study of the top quark's properties.
-Because of this, discriminating boosted top quark-jets from light flavour- or gluon-jets has become an important challenge for the LHC experiments, and a popular benchmark for data analysis techniques involving machine learning (ML) algorithms in high-energy physics (HEP).
+Because of this, discriminating boosted top quark-jets from light flavour- or gluon-jets has become an important challenge for the LHC experiments, and a popular benchmark for data analysis techniques involving machine learning.

 Most jet identification techniques rely on inputs provided by the Particle Flow (PF) algorithm used to convert detector level information to physics objects \cite{PF}.
 The Particle Flow algorithm has many advantages due to its ability to greatly reduce the size and complexity of particle physics data while providing a physically intuitive and easy to use representation in physics analyses.
 Many of the modern machine learning approaches to jet discrimination are based on PF-based inputs \cite{deepak8,htt,cmstt,energyflow,mother,best,atlas,jmar}.
 However, there is some invariable loss of information from reducing the data set complexity.
 Despite the very high reconstruction efficiency of PF algorithms, some physics objects may fail to be reconstructed, are reconstructed imperfectly, or exist as fakes \cite{tdr-performance}.
 For that reason it is advantageous to consider end-to-end reconstruction that allows a direct application of machine learning algorithms to low-level data representation in the detector.